GitHubDragonFly/HTML_CSS_JS/README.md

    - If the MTL file requires textures then you have to select and load them, otherwise check the console output for errors
    - Either a PLY file alone or PLY / JPG(PNG) files can be loaded at the dialog screen (texture files should be relatively simple since they are used to create color map)
    - GUI has lights marked as DL, SL, HL and AL (directional, spot, hemisphere and ambient)
-   - XYZ positions of DL / SL / HL lights can be adjusted, swappable with `Rotate`, as well as DL / SL lights intensity
+   - Swappable with `Rotate`, the XYZ positions of DL / SL / HL lights can be adjusted
+   - The DLi / SLi control those lights intensity
-   - The material of the object is set to receive the shadow and it should be visible automatically with the change of SpotLight intensity
+   - The material of the object is set to receive the shadow and it should be automatically visible with the change of the SpotLight intensity
    - Additional plane receiving shadow is set in the background, controlled by the `Shadow` checkbox, the SpotLight intensity and the opacity of the object
    - Most of the OBJ / PLY examples were downloaded from [here](https://github.com/mrdoob/three.js)
    - Windows 10 users do have an option to instead use Paint 3D and 3D Viewer apps to see these files